 Here’s an idea that is fun for kids: Homemade Ice Cream in a Can!
-It’s easy and it only takes a few ingredients, but most of all: it creates fun memories.
-What’s better than that?
+It’s easy and it only takes a few ingredients, is a great boredeom buster, but most of all: it creates fun memories.

 Want something to keep the kids busy?
 Well, for at least 30 minutes or so?
 Here’s how they can make homemade ice cream in a can!

 To make homemade ice cream in a can, you will need to empty and clean metal coffee cans, with the lids.
 One will be a 12-16 ounce size and the other will be a 2-3 pound size.
 The 12-16 size must be able to fit inside of the larger coffee can with a bit of round all the way around it.